 The beneficial area of the Company’s grant giving nevertheless remains Greater London and preferably Inner London.
-The Company’s limited resources do not allow a wider or more generous approach.
-In addition the Company has never been keen to support medical research or the construction, maintenance or restoration of buildings.
+The Company does not support medical research or the maintenance or restoration of buildings.
+It does not normally respond favourably to petitions in support of independent education.
 These restrictions have been in place for many years, to increase the impact of those grants which the Company is able to afford.

 The Company also now seeks to support fewer charities but to a greater extent, with larger grants and over a longer period of time, i.e. two or three years or more.
 This allows continuity – something which is especially important to smaller charities as they make their long-term plans.
 We tend to look more favourably on smaller, local charities, which often struggle to find support, rather than on those which are larger, well-known, nationally focused and therefore generally better supported.

 Additionally, the charities selected will be able to offer opportunities for members of the Vintners’ Company to become involved and assist as part-time volunteers.
-This can be anything from providing general assistance to being a trustee, or providing expert assistance in a specialist field such as marketing, legal advice or accountancy.
+This can be anything from providing general assistance to being a trustee.
+On occasion, a member of the Company may be able to provide expert assistance in a specialist field.
+However, this cannot be guaranteed and should not be expected.

 More details of the current selected charities may be found in the ‘GRANTS & SUPPORT’ section.